How to find your purpose in life

 “My purpose is to create [my ideal world], by using my [best qualities], [in the way I most love using them].”

 Play with the wording until you find something that feels right for now.
-And remember that it doesn’t have to be perfect: you can always adapt or improve the wording as you move forward and understand yourself more deeply.
+And remember it doesn’t have to be perfect: you can always adapt or improve the wording as you move forward and understand yourself more deeply.

 The purpose of your life is to express the unique person you are as fully as you can, in the ways you most love doing, to create your ideal world.